 More information on the Mechatronics programme (MSc)

-More information on the New Product Development and Logistics programme (MSc)
+More information on the Product Development and Logistics programme (MSc)

 The Engineering Management study programme is designed to provide students with a broad spectrum of technical knowledge and skills in the fields of business administration, economics and mechanical and electrical engineering.
 Special emphasis is placed on assuming an interdisciplinary point of view as regards the technical disciplines involved.
 Moreover, these bachelor’s and master’s programmes are aimed at providing students with specific capabilities that enable them to act in a qualified and responsible manner in their professional environment, to grasp economic and technical matters, to analyse them with scientific methods and to actively control them.

-More information on the Engineering Management programme (BSc/MSc)
+More information on the Industrial Engineering programme (BSc/MSc)

 Business Administration (BSc/MSc)